camba1/langChainDemo/README.md

 python evaluation/sampleEvaluator.py
 ```

-Results from the evaluation will display in the terminal, but are also visible in **LangSmith**
+Results from the evaluation will display in the terminal, but are also visible in **LangSmith**.
+Note that everytime you re-run the evaluation script, you need to change the `run_on_dataset` object to have a different
+`project_name`, otherwise LangSmith will throw an error.

 ## Run the API testing collection